dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/026_Introduction_Parts.png)

-When you hover the mouse over the picture of the Schematic symbol or PCB footprint, you will find a toolbar with ”Edit”, “Place”, “More” buttons.
+When you hover the mouse over the picture of the Schematic symbol or PCB footprint, you will find a toolbar with "Edit”, “Place”, “More” buttons.

 **LCSC Assembly Components**